Dr. Todd Subritzky, PhD

 Todd is skilled at building and managing high performance off-shore development, design, implementation and support teams from Indonesia, China, Philippines, India, Africa, and Europe on Australian projects.

-Recent milestone projects include a purpose built search engine for cannabis media, a network of over 20,000 websites, learning management systems and online training programs, mobile apps, eCommerce solutions and custom API integrations.
+Recent milestone projects include a purpose built search engine for cannabis media, a network of over 20,000 websites, a dedicated learning management system (LMS), 4th Dimension Wellness and online training programs such as the web project management and instructional design for the Asia Pacific Medical Cannabis Course, mobile apps, eCommerce solutions such as our hemp products store and custom API integrations.
 Click here to view recent milestone projects

 Project management philosophy